Opelobami/Global-Electronic-Retailer/README.md

 ---

-## 🧠 Key Takeaways
+## Key Takeaways

-- **Performance is strong but fragile** — profitability relies heavily on a few products and regions.
+- **Performance is strong but fragile:** profitability relies heavily on a few products and regions.
 - **Customer churn** is the biggest threat to future revenue.
 - **The U.S. market** drives success but over-reliance increases risk exposure.
-- **Seasonality patterns** are predictable — strategic marketing and stock optimization can double revenue during peak months.
+- **Seasonality patterns** are predictable; strategic marketing and stock optimization can double revenue during peak months.

 ---

-## 🎯 Recommendations
+## Recommendations

 | **Focus Area** | **Action Plan** | **Expected Benefit** |
 |----------------|----------------|----------------------|